 Most people recover quickly after surgery if the appendix is removed before it ruptures.

 If your appendix ruptures before surgery, recovery may take longer.
 You are also more likely to develop problems, such as:

 - Infection of the wound after surgery

 Call your provider if you have abdominal pain in the lower-right portion of your belly, or other symptoms of appendicitis.

 Sifri CD, Madoff LC.
 Appendicitis.
 In: Bennett E, Dolin R, Blaser MJ, eds.
-Mandell, Douglass, and Bennett's Principles and Practice of Infectious Diseases.
+Mandell, Douglass, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 80.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 80.

 Wolfe JM, Henneman PL.
 Acute appendicitis.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2014:chap 93.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 93.

 Reviewed by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.